How Soon Before Your Cruise Can You Cancel Due to COVID-19 and Omicron?

-In the "before time", cruise line cancellation policies were stringent and unforgiving.
-Cancelling a cruise within 30 days of embarkation, for any reason, typically meant forfeiting all of your hard-earned cash, with most taking at least your deposit for bookings cancelled starting at 120 days out.
+In the "before time," cruise line cancellation policies were stringent and unforgiving.
+Canceling a cruise within 30 days of embarkation, for any reason, typically meant forfeiting all of your hard-earned cash, with most taking at least your deposit for bookings canceled starting at 120 days out.

 With the onset of COVID-19, that's all changing.
 Cruise lines have been offering increasingly flexible cancellation plans throughout the pandemic in order to give passengers more leeway to reschedule or cancel their cruise vacation.